funilrys/PyFunceble/docs/configuration/location.rst

     If the parent directory does not exist, we move to the next possible location in the given order.

     This means that under most MacOS, we consider :code:`~/Library/Application Support/PyFunceble` as the configuration location.
-    But if  the :code:`~/Library/Application Support` directory does not exist, we fallback to current directory as the configuration location.
+    But if the :code:`~/Library/Application Support` directory does not exist, we fall back to the current directory as the configuration location.

 Windows
 """""""

 As mentioned by `Pat Altimore's`_ Blog, we used the :code:`Per user configuration files synchronized across domain joined machines via Active Directory Roaming` section in order to understand what we should do to find our configuration directory.

-Under Windows we look for the following directories in their order.
+Under Windows, we look for the following directories in their order.
 If any configuration directory is found, the system proposes you to install them automatically on the first configuration file.

 1. :code:`%APPDATA%\PyFunceble` (environnement variable)
 2. :code:`%CD%`